WATCH TODAY: Gov. Newsom to discuss redrawing floor plans at businesses, schools as CA moves toward easing stay-at-home orders

 Additional details about the specifics of the announcement were not released.

-However, the governor offered some optimism, noting that changes are expected in weeks instead of months.
+However, the governor offered some optimism, noting that changes are expected sooner rather than later.

 "We'll talk regions, we'll talk sectors, we'll lay out a strategy for phasing those things in," Newsom said regarding Tuesday's announcement.
 "If the data leads us further, and the indictors continue to hold, in the next few weeks, we'll begin making some meaningful modifications, not the next few months."